Stockholm International Peace Research Institute: Organisation

 SIPRI's organisation consists of a governing board, director, deputy director, research staff collegium and support staff.
 The governing board takes decisions on important matters concerning the research agenda, activities, organisation and financial administration of the institute.
 Other matters are decided by the director.
 The research staff collegium advises the Director on research matters.

 The staff of 84 employees is mainly international, with a representation of 27 different nationalities reported in 2021.
 The researchers are recruited for specific project periods and represent various academic disciplines.
 SIPRI also hosts guest researchers who work on issues related to research programmes as well as interns in relevant fields whose programmes of study can contribute to and benefit from SIPRI's research.

 The institute works in a global network, with partnerships and cooperation between other institutes and with individual scientists.
 SIPRI has close cooperation with many multilateral organisations, for example, the United Nations and the European Union.
 SIPRI is frequently visited by government delegations, parliamentarians as well as researchers from the academic sphere.
 The institute keeps close connections with the diplomatic body in Stockholm.

 Governing board

-Current members of the Governing Board:
+Members of the Governing Board (as of 2025):